Reviews You Can Rely On

 What Other Road Running Shoes Should You Consider?

 My absolute favorite stability running shoe is the Brooks Adrenaline GTS 24.
 Brooks has their patented GuideRails on lock, helping to correct superfluous ankle movements in a relatively seamless way.
 The Adrenaline offers better traction and a more comfortable forefoot fit at a slightly lower price.
 The Hoka Mach 6 is a standout shoe because of its versatility.
 It is notably lighter than the Tempus and has a bouncier midsole.
-If you like the idea of a streamlined forefoot fit and want classic-feeling midsole propulsion, the Saucony Endorphin Speed 4 is a race-ready runner that offers many of the same elements in a higher-scoring package.
+The beginner-friendly Saucony Ride 18 offers many of the good qualities of the Tempus in an even more comfortable package.

 Ally Arcuri